cockroachdb/docs/v21.1/show-statements.md

 ---
-title: SHOW QUERIES
+title: SHOW STATEMENTS
-summary: The SHOW QUERIES statement lists all currently active queries across the cluster or on the local node.
+summary: The SHOW STATEMENTS statement lists all currently active queries across the cluster or on the local node.
 toc: true
+redirect_from: show-queries.html
 ---

-The `SHOW QUERIES` [statement](sql-statements.html) lists details about currently active SQL queries, including:
+The `SHOW STATEMENTS` [statement](sql-statements.html) lists details about currently active SQL queries, including:

 - The internal ID of the query
 - The node executing the query